 The very first thing in my planner is a leads sheet.
 That way I can check daily to see if there is someone who I can do work for or followup with.
 Leads are the lifeblood of your business so should be treated with respect!

 Equally important to me are the people who have bought and paid for something already and who I need to make sure to make items for (you may have people who have bought a policy that hasn't gone into effect or have a house you just listed that you need to focus on).

 If you have a daily social media to do list, blog post log or any other kind of marketing routine, you might put those in this front section!

 This is where all the “normal” planners let me down.
 I have one business and two product lines that I have to manage.
 They have special to do items, calendar dates that have to be scheduled and marketing that needs to be done to promote them.

-Your special thing.
 One of the big things in my business is forms.
 I make productivity forms so I have a whole section dedicated to making and completing these.
 If you are a party plan business, you might have a whole section for upcoming parties with a checklist of what you have completed for each one.
-Realtors might have an open house or brokers open set of checklists where they keep track of what they need to do.
+Realtors might have an open house or brokers open set of lists and notes where they keep track of what they need to do.

 Your Business Planner Doesn't Have To Be Perfect

-The cool thing about doing a planner like this is that it doesn’t have to be perfect out of the gate.
+The cool thing about doing a planner like this is that it doesn't have to be perfect out of the gate to achiever your goals.
 I have gone through several iterations of my organization until now I am settled on a fairly stable style.